• Skip to primary navigation

 It’s March Madness time.
 Yesssss!!
 I love college basketball.
 Even though my team the Fordham Rams didn’t make it (they never make it), I hope your team does well.
 Does anyone except Wildcat fans believe Kentucky will complete a perfect season?

-Of course, having healthy fun foods to snack on is essential while watching those action-packed games on TV.
+Of course, having nutritious fun foods to snack on is essential while watching those action-packed games on TV.
 This week we’ll be sharing several game day recipes that will be sure to amplify your victories and also provide comfort if your team loses.
 Today, we’re featuring this super-tasty, super-easy to make salsa dip.

 Homemade Paleo Salsa